 “As women we’re really underrated, and we don’t get enough exposure so we wanted to be able to create this platform to share stories to inspire others.”

-Since coming back from her placement and founding A Women’s Wish with Kasi, Shahema is starting a new job at Just Enough Group, where she will teach children on global issues such as the refugee crisis.
+Since coming back from her placement and founding A Woman’s Wish with Kasi, Shahema is starting a new job at The British Red Cross, where she will deliver crisis education on the anti-stigmatisation of refugees and migrants.

 Having found a job in the charity sector like she hoped, she said that the key for young women pursuing a career in development is “to never give up really and to be positive.
 It’s a matter of persevering and not feeling down when you get rejected from a job interview.
 Keep going and know that you’re on this path for a reason and you’ll find something that you want to do.”